liquidprompt/liquidprompt/docs/functions/data.rst

    Returns ``true`` if any shell background jobs are found.
 Returns an integer count of how many jobs are running and how many are stopped.

-   Stopped jobs are jobs suspended with Ctrl-Z.
+   Stopped jobs are jobs suspended with `Ctrl-Z`.

    Running jobs are jobs started with the ``command &`` syntax, or stopped jobs started again with the ``bg`` command.